-The Academic Division is made up of six academic departments which function as administrative units for the organization of faculty and curriculum, and four departments providing academic support services.
-Academic programs are designed and managed by a faculty from diverse academic backgrounds and from industrial positions in engineering, ship operations, marine sciences, maritime management, and small vessel design and operation.
+The Academic Division is made up of seven departments which function as administrative units for the organization of faculty, curriculum, and academic support services.
+Academic programs are designed and managed by a faculty from diverse academic backgrounds, and from industrial positions in engineering, ship operations, marine science, maritime management, and small vessel design and operation.
 The faculty is augmented by part-time personnel plus visiting professors from industry and from domestic and foreign universities.
 In addition to their teaching assignments, faculty members serve as academic advisors and participate in a variety of academic pursuits such as research and consulting.